Pedro Vial: Blacksmith with the Indians

 Vial comes to the notice of history in 1779 when he visited Natchitoches and New Orleans, Louisiana.
 He was described by Spanish authorities as a "gunsmith...who usually lives among the savage nations."
 At that time, he had already lived for several years with the Taovaya, a Wichita tribe in their twin villages on the Red River at Spanish Fort, Texas and in Jefferson County, Oklahoma.
 Vial spoke French, Wichita and halting Spanish.
-He communicated with the Comanche in Wichita which many of them spoke The Spanish were suspicious about the activities of Vial, a Frenchman, and tried unsuccessfully to prevent him from living among the Indians.
+He communicated with the Comanche in Wichita which many of them spoke.
+The Spanish were suspicious about the activities of Vial, a Frenchman, and tried unsuccessfully to prevent him from living among the Indians.

-Diplomats among warriors
+Diplomacy with the Comanche

 In Autumn 1784, Vial came to San Antonio, the capital of Spanish Texas, with a delegation of two Frenchmen and four Wichita leaders to improve the strained relations between the Wichita and the Spanish.
 That being accomplished, the Spanish governor persuaded Vial to undertake a peace mission to the Comanche, who often raided Spanish settlements in Texas.
-Vial selected a 22-year-old Spaniard, Francisco Xavier Cháves (b.
+Vial selected a 22-year-old Spaniard, Francisco Xavier Chaves (b.
 1762—d.
 1832) to accompany him.
 Cháves, born in New Mexico, had been captured by Comanche when he was eight years old and grew up among the Wichita and Comanche, speaking both languages.
 In 1784, Cháves had escaped from the Wichita and presented himself to Spanish authorities.

-Vial and Cháves and two servants left Natchitoches on July 23, 1785 and journeyed to the twin villages of the Taovaya in company with two Taovaya leaders.
-The party arrived at the Taovaya villages on August 6.
-Vial's expedition to make peace with the Comanches found favor with the Taovaya and the Wichita and they journeyed to meet the various bands of the Eastern Comanche (Cuchanees or Kotsoteka), recently ravaged by smallpox, on the Little Wichita River near present-day Wichita Falls, Texas.
+Vial and Cháves and two servants began their mission at Nacogdoches, Texas on July 23, 1785.
+They journeyed to the twin Taovaya villages on the Red River in company with two Taovaya leaders.
+The party arrived at the Taovaya villages (near present day Spanish Fort, Texas) on August 6.
+Vial's expedition to make peace with the Comanches found favor with the Taovaya and their close relatives, the Wichita, and they journeyed to meet the various bands of the Eastern Comanche (Cuchanees or Kotsoteka) on the Little Wichita River near present-day Wichita Falls, Texas.
 Vial persuaded several of the Comanche chiefs to accompany him to San Antonio for peace talks with the Governor.
-They arrived there on September 19 and concluded a peace agreement which lasted, with occasional lapses, for about 35 years.
+They arrived there on September 19 and concluded a peace agreement which lasted, with occasional lapses, for 35 years.